freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/interview-questions-for-junior-front-end-web-developers/index.md

 6. Explain the notion of responsive design and how it works?
 Use an example if you like.
 7. What is a DOM?
 What do you know about it?
 8. What is SASS?
 What are the advantages of using it?
+9. What is the difference between a static, relative, absolute, and fixed positioned element?

 ### JavaScript